 I was extremely fortunate in that I was able to spend much of my time thus far with Peter Defty and Bruce Labelle.
-Peter, of Vespa Power Products, has great insight into the inner workings of the WS 100 mile stretch, great insight into fueling processes I strongly believe in, and form efficiency on down hill and uphill running.
-The past three days, with Peter's advice, I have worked a lot on balanced running for efficiency on both descending and ascending trails.
-The idea is that the more efficient running leads to less energy expenditure.
-I would like to say Bruce has probably forgotten more about the course than I can ever hope to know, but it would be false, because I don't think he has forgotten anything he has learned about the course.
-He is competing this year for his 1000 mile, 10 day award (this will mean 10 finishes, all under 24 hours).
-This includes a stretch from '82 through '84 where he finished 3rd, 7th, and 2nd respectively.
+Peter, of Vespa Power Products, has great insight into the inner workings of the WS 100-mile stretch, great insight into fueling processes I strongly believe in, and knowledge of form efficiency on downhill and uphill running.
+Over the past three days, with Peter's advice, I have worked a lot on balanced running for efficiency on both descending and ascending trails.
+The idea is that more efficient running leads to less energy expenditure.
+I would like to say Bruce has probably forgotten more about the course than I can ever hope to know, but it would be false, because I don't think he has forgotten anything he ever learned about the course.
+He is competing this year for his 1,000 mile, 10-day award (meaning 10 finishes, all under 24 hours).
+This includes a stretch from '82 through '84 where he finished 3rd, 7th, and 2nd, respectively.
 His insight about the course has helped my mental preparation exponentially.
-With the knowledge of Peter and Bruce, I capped off a three day stretch that included, Robinson's Flat to Michigan Bluff (miles 29-55, with a small 2-3 mile detour in there), Escarpment to Red Star (miles 3.5 to 15, plus a 7 mile detour through part of the snow course due to my navigational deficiencies, and lack of day light), and Red Star to Robinson's Flat (miles 15-29).
+With the knowledge of Peter and Bruce, I capped off a three-day stretch that included Robinson's Flat to Michigan Bluff (miles 29-55, with a small 2-3 mile detour in there), Escarpment to Red Star (miles 3.5 to 15, plus a 7-mile detour through part of the snow course due to my navigational deficiencies, and lack of daylight), and Red Star to Robinson's Flat (miles 15-29).